zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 | cd /var/www/[YOUR DOMAIN] | Go to your domain folder |
 | wget https://bimserver.googlecode.com/files/bimserver-1.2.war -O ROOT.war | Download the latest BIMserver (Make sure you replace this with the latest version!) |

+After this command, Tomcat 7 should start unpacking the downloaded war file in a directory called ROOT.
+After a while you should be able to connect to the BIMserver with a browser on your http://[YOUR DOMAIN]:[CONFIGURED PORT].

+When things are not working, you can look in the Tomcat 7 log file: /opt/tomcat7/logs/catalina.out and the BIMserver log file: /var/bimserver/home/logs/bimserver.log.

 # Installing an STMP server

 You only have to do this if you do not already have an accessible SMTP server running in your network or with your ISP.
 Remember running your own SMTP server is a security/spam risk if you don't know how to properly install/maintain it.